Sotatek-NghiaHo/EX200/Red-Hat-System-Administration-I/Lab/lab.md

               Run evince as a previewer.
 ...output omitted...
 ```
-Press `q` to quit the man page.
+Press q to quit the man page.

-Note: Tùy chọn -w (hoặc --preview) sẽ mở evince ở chế độ xem trước.
-Tùy chọn -i sẽ mở evince ở trang bắt đầu được chỉ định.
+Note: The -w (or --preview) option opens evince in preview mode.
+The -i option opens evince at the specified starting page.

-4.2 Use the evince command to open the /home/student/passwd.ps file.
+*4.2 Use the evince command to open the /home/student/passwd.ps file.*
 ```
 [student@workstation ~]$ evince /home/student/passwd.ps
 ```
-4.3 Sử dụng lệnh evince -w /home/student/passwd.ps để mở tệp ở chế độ xem trước.
+*4.3 Use the evince -w /home/student/passwd.ps command to open the file in preview mode.*
 ```
 [student@workstation ~]$ evince -w /home/student/passwd.ps
 ```
-4.4 Use the evince -i 3 /home/student/passwd.ps command to open the file at page 3.
+*4.4 Use the evince -i 3 /home/student/passwd.ps command to open the file at page 3.*
 ```
 [student@workstation ~]$ evince -i 3 /home/student/passwd.ps
 ```
-Note: Trong khi chế độ evince thông thường hỗ trợ chế độ xem toàn màn hình và chế độ trình bày, chế độ xem trước evince hữu ích cho việc duyệt nhanh và in ấn.
-Lưu ý biểu tượng in ở trên cùng.
+Note: Whereas the normal evince mode supports full-screen and presentation-style viewing, the evince preview mode is useful for quick browsing and printing.
+Notice the print icon at the top.

-5, By using the man pages, research lp(1) to determine how to print any document to start on a specific page.
-Without entering any commands (in the absence of printers), learn the syntax, in one command, to print only pages 2 and 3 of your PostScript file.
+**5. By using the man pages, research lp(1) to determine how to print any document to start on a specific page.
+Without entering any commands (in the absence of printers), learn the syntax, in one command, to print only pages 2 and 3 of your PostScript file.**

 Use the man lp command to determine how to print specific pages of a document.
 ```